cloudfoundry/go-uaa/README.md

 #### Step 2: Construct and Use `uaa.API`

-Construct a `uaa.API` by using `uaa.New(target string, zoneID string, authOpt AuthenticationOption, opts ...Option)`:
+Construct a `uaa.API` by using `uaa.New(target string, authOpt AuthenticationOption, opts ...Option)`:
 * The target is the URL of your UAA API (for example, https://uaa.run.pivotal.io); *do not* include `/oauth/token` suffix
-* The [zone ID](https://docs.cloudfoundry.org/uaa/uaa-concepts.html#iz) is the identifier for a tenant of UAA; it is common to supply an empty zone ID
 * You must choose one authentication method and supply it as the third argument.
 There are a number of authentication methods available:
   * [`uaa.WithClientCredentials(clientID string, clientSecret string, tokenFormat TokenFormat)`](https://godoc.org/github.com/cloudfoundry-community/go-uaa#WithClientCredentials)
   * [`uaa.WithPasswordCredentials(clientID string, clientSecret string, username string, password string, tokenFormat TokenFormat)`](https://godoc.org/github.com/cloudfoundry-community/go-uaa#WithPasswordCredentials)